 We’ve put together three examples of times when going back to school would be a smart move, and three examples of times when it might not be so smart.
+Sometimes college is worth it and sometimes college is not worth it.

 Consider going back to school if...